Quantum Kernels and Support Vector Machines

 scatter(proj, selected_testing_labels)

-We perform dimensionality reduction to match the number of features with the number of qubits used in simulation.
-For this, we use principal component analysis and keep only the first N_DIM principal components.
+Perform dimensionality reduction to match the number of features with the number of qubits used in simulation.
+To do this, use principal component analysis and keep only the first N_DIM principal components:

 N_DIM = 3